Prince William Forest Park

-Prince William Forest Park is protected forest in the U.S. state of Virginia within Prince William County (and very partially Stafford County), located adjacent to the Marine Corps Base Quantico near the town of Dumfries.
+Prince William Forest Park is a National Park Service (NPS) site in the U.S. state of Virginia within Prince William County (and very partially Stafford County), located adjacent to the Marine Corps Base Quantico near the town of Dumfries.
 Established as Chopawamsic Recreational Demonstration Area in 1936, the park is the largest protected natural area in the Washington, D.C. metropolitan region at over 13000 acre.

 The park serves as the largest example of Eastern Piedmont forest in the National Park System.
 The park also protects the Quantico Creek watershed.
 It is a sanctuary for numerous native plant and animal species.

 The park was developed by Works Progress Administration workers after the Great Depression.
 Landscaping and structures were designed by National Park Service architects.
 Four camp areas are listed individually on the National Register of Historic Places: